MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Theoretical Analysis

 \subsection{The Acceptance Probability}

-We now study the properties of the two Crank-Nicolson methods with proposals \eqref{eq:one} and \eqref{eq:two} in the limit $\delta \to 0,$ showing that finite dimensional intuition carries over to this function space setting.
+We now study the properties of the two Crank--Nicolson methods with proposals (\ref{eqone}) and (\ref{eqtwo}) in the limit $\delta\to0$, showing that finite-dimensional intuition carries over to this function space setting.
 We define